szymon33/form-with-grunt/README.md

 Both address and e-mail has 2 validations.
 So if it is empty then 'required' validation works.
 When it is filled then validates via regular expression at once.

 ## Screenshots

+I stored some screenshots in [screenshots folder](docs/screenshots) proving the responsiveness.